16 Ways Adult Loneliness Is Connected To Childhood Trauma

 15. You have a fear of conflict.

 Childhood experiences of intense or violent conflicts can lead to a fear of any kind of disagreement in adulthood.
-This fear might cause you to avoid confrontations at all costs, even when it means suppressing your own needs or opinions.
-While this might seem like a way to maintain harmony, it often leads to unfulfilling relationships and a sense of not being truly known or understood.
+As a result, it may cause you to avoid confrontations at all costs, even when it means suppressing your own needs or opinions.
+While it might seem like a way to maintain harmony, it often leads to unfulfilling relationships and a sense of not being truly known or understood.

 16. You struggle with emotional numbness.